 Top 7 Podcast Directories

-Whether you’re a beginner podcaster or an experienced professional, publishing your podcast to multiple platforms will give an advantage in reaching a larger number of audiences.
+Whether you’re a beginner podcaster or an experienced professional, publishing your podcast on multiple platforms will give you an advantage in reaching a larger number of audiences.
 You have the chance to be heard by those that are only tied to one podcast directory as their main preference.

 Castbox was founded in 2016 and has grown quickly to over 95 million podcast episodes.
 They have a big library and you’ll find many of the top podcasts on their apps.
 They have in-audio search capabilities due to their automated transcribing and indexing tool for podcasts.
 Check out their Android, iOS, Amazon Alexa, Google Home, Carplay, or Android Auto app.

-Launched in 2019, Pandora a new personalized recommendation feature to Pandora users.
+Launched in 2019, Pandora has a new personalized recommendation feature for Pandora users.
 A powerful algorithm known as the Genome Project can utilize user history to present relevant podcasts that the user might like.
-This popular online streaming service initially launched in 2018 as a mobile app and have expanded to desktop platforms.
+This popular online streaming service was launched initially in 2018 as a mobile app and has expanded to desktop platforms.
 And since then, the library has grown to over 600,000 episodes of podcasts.